usnistgov/vulntology/specification/entities/engineering-method.md

  - **Malicious Website Content**:  A website that has been crafted in a way that causes a target program to operate in an unintended fashion or is used to simulate a site that the target user trusts.

 Data elements:
-- value: (required) A unique namespace-qualified identifier for each Engineering Method.
+- value: (required) A unique identifier for each Engineering Method.

 Example:
 ```